We believe that weaving together different perspectives and expertise creates something strong and beautiful

 Nadiah Rosli – Founder and Managing Director

-Nadiah leads complex, multi-stakeholder programs anchored in community building.
+Nadiah leads complex, multi-stakeholder programs underpinned by community building.
 As a Project Director at Internews, she managed an EU-funded program to promote good governance in Malaysian media.
 More recently, as the Capacity Development Program Manager at the Ocean Discovery League, she designed frameworks to enhance diversity and representation in deep-sea research.
-Guided by a commitment to centering community voices and stories that are often overlooked, she continues this work as a consultant through capacity sharing and strategic communications for organisations such as OceanX, Earth Journalism Network, Macaranga, and ThinkCity.
+Guided by a commitment to centring community voices and stories that are often overlooked, she provides capacity sharing and strategic communications as the Founder and Managing Director of Tocang Links, building on her track record with organisations such as OceanX, Earth Journalism Network, Macaranga, and Think City.

 Credit: Delegation of European Union to Malaysia